Hik-UP/documentation/backend/routes/user/poi/retrieve.rst

 Retrieve
 ============

-Retrieve all PointOfInterest created by user.
+Retrieve all PointOfInterest created or shared with user.

 Authentication
 ------------